danielweinmann/unlock_gateway/README.md

 Add this line to your gateway's .gemspec file:

+    ```ruby
     s.add_dependency "unlock_gateway"
+    ```

 ## Usage

 ### Gateway module

 Every gateway should implement a module UnlockMyGatewayName::Models::Gateway that follows the pattern described [here](https://github.com/danielweinmann/unlock_gateway/blob/master/lib/unlock_gateway/models/gateway.rb).
-You should include the following in this module:
+You should add the following to this module:

+    ```ruby
     include UnlockGateway::Models::Gateway
+    ```

 ### Contribution module

 Every gateway should implement a module UnlockMyGatewayName::Models::Contribution that follows the pattern described [here](https://github.com/danielweinmann/unlock_gateway/blob/master/lib/unlock_gateway/models/contribution.rb).
-You should include the following in this module:
+You should add the following to this module:

+    ```ruby
     include UnlockGateway::Models::Contribution
+    ```

 ### Setting class

 To let Unlock know what are the settings for this gateway, you should implement a method called _available_settings_ in your UnlockMyGatewayName::Models::Gateway that returns an array of UnlockGateway::Setting.
 Here is an example:

+    ```ruby
     # In your lib/unlock_my_gateway_name/models/gateway.rb
     module UnlockMyGatewayName
       module Models